 - 30 program options including: manual workout, 10 Step-goal workouts, 10 distance-based workouts, 6 calorie-goal workouts...

 Dick's offers the Horizon Fitness T101 as an alternative to the Sole F63.
 It comes in at a lower price point than the three treadmills we've covered.
-Selling between $600 and $1,000, the Horizon is a great option for a family on a budget.
+The Horizon is a great option for a family on a budget.
 The belt, which is only five inches shorter, is just as wide as the Sole F63 at 20 inches.
 The motor is a powerful 2.5 CHP.
 This machine doesn't go as fast or as high.
 But at 10 MPH and a 10 percent incline, there's a lot of exercising available.

 Nautilus T616 Treadmill